jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 (4) If any person whose consent is required to the deposit of the new unit plan is dead or cannot be found or refuses to consent or does not consent within a reasonable time or if for any reason it is impracticable to obtain the consent of that person, the High Court, on the application of any applicant under this subpart, may if it thinks fit consent on behalf of that person to the deposit of the plan.

 ### 198 Mortgages and charges to be discharged before deposit of unit plan
-(1) No unit plan may be deposited under this subpart while the land to which it relates or any part of that land is subject to any mortgage or charge unless the mortgage or charge relates to no land shown on the plan other than a proposed unit or units in respect of which (under section 43(2)) the Registrar has been requested at the time when the plan is deposited to create a separate computer register.
+(1) No unit plan may be deposited under this subpart while the land to which it relates or any part of that land is subject to any mortgage or charge unless the mortgage or charge relates to no land shown on the plan other than a proposed unit or units in respect of which (under section 43(2)) the Registrar has been requested at the time when the plan is deposited to create a separate record of title.
-(2) If a unit plan is deposited in accordance with subsection (1) while there is a mortgage or charge over the unit or units for which (under section 43(2)) the Registrar is requested to create a separate computer register, the deposit of the plan and the creation of the computer register does not affect the mortgage or charge; and if, on the creation of the separate computer register, the stratum estate in the unit or units is subject to the mortgage or charge, then the mortgage or charge must be notified on the computer register in a manner so as to preserve its priority.
+(2) If a unit plan is deposited in accordance with subsection (1) while there is a mortgage or charge over the unit or units for which (under section 43(2)) the Registrar is requested to create a separate record of title, the deposit of the plan and the creation of the record of title does not affect the mortgage or charge; and if, on the creation of the separate record of title, the stratum estate in the unit or units is subject to the mortgage or charge, then the mortgage or charge must be notified on the record of title in a manner so as to preserve its priority.

 ### 199 Effect of deposit of unit plan
 (1) On the deposit of a unit plan under this subpart, the stratum estate in each unit vests in the person who, immediately before the plan was deposited, was the holder of shares in the company entitling him or her to the exclusive occupation of that unit, or the lessee under a lease of that unit from the owners to himself or herself.
 The stratum estate may then devolve or be transferred, leased, mortgaged, settled, or otherwise dealt with as provided in this Act.
 (2) On the deposit by a company of a unit plan, the company, if it is a company within the meaning of section 2 of the Companies Act 1993, is deemed to have been removed from the New Zealand register and that Act ceases to apply to it.
 (3) On the deposit, whether by a company or by the owners, of a unit plan in accordance with this subpart,— (a) every certificate relating to shares in the company, and every copy of every registered or unregistered lease or licence granted by the company to one of its members or granted by the owners to one of them, is of no further effect:
-  (b) except as otherwise provided in this section, all property, rights, powers, claims, and remedies belonging to the company, or to the owners as registered proprietors of the base land, immediately before the deposit of the plan, vests in the proprietors in accordance with this Act:
+  (b) except as otherwise provided in this section, all property, rights, powers, claims, and remedies belonging to the company, or to the owners as registered owners of the base land, immediately before the deposit of the plan, vests in the registered owners in accordance with this Act:
-  (c) all existing liabilities of the company (except liability to its members in respect of share capital), or of the proprietors as registered proprietors of the base land, whether certain or contingent, must be transferred to and be borne by the body corporate:
+  (c) all existing liabilities of the company (except liability to its members in respect of share capital), or of the owners as registered owners of the base land, whether certain or contingent, must be transferred to and be borne by the body corporate:
   (d) except so far as they are altered or modified expressly or by necessary implication by reason of the deposit of the unit plan under this Act, the rights, interests, duties, obligations, and liabilities of the members of the company existing in relation to the company immediately before its dissolution continue in existence in relation to the body corporate and must not be otherwise affected or abated by the dissolution:
   (e) all acts, matters, and things of a continuing nature made, done, or commenced by or on behalf of the company and immediately before its dissolution of any force or effect or capable of acquiring any force or effect are deemed to have been done or commenced by or on behalf of the body corporate:
   (f) any reference to the company in any document or instrument must, if not inconsistent with the context or subject-matter, be read as a reference to the body corporate.
 (4) Nothing in subsection (3)﻿(c) affects a mortgage or charge to which section 198(2) relates.

-### 200 Creation of computer register in respect of units
+### 200 Creation of record of title in respect of units
-(1) On the deposit of the unit plan, the Registrar must— (a) cancel the computer register to the base land; and (b) create a computer register for the stratum estate to which the person who will be the owner of each principal unit is entitled in that unit and any accessory unit.
+(1) On the deposit of the unit plan, the Registrar must— (a) cancel the record of title to the base land; and (b) create a record of title for the stratum estate to which the person who will be the owner of each principal unit is entitled in that unit and any accessory unit.
-(2) Every computer register created under subsection (1) is deemed to be a computer register created under the Land Transfer Act 1952 and, subject to the provisions of this Act, the provisions of that Act apply accordingly.
+(2) Every record of title created under subsection (1) is deemed to be a record of title created under the Land Transfer Act 2017 and, subject to the provisions of this Act, the provisions of that Act apply accordingly.
-(3) If the computer register created under subsection (1) relates to a unit in respect of which there was, before the plan was deposited, a registered lease or licence, the provisions of section 117(2) to (4) of the Land Transfer Act 1952 apply to the computer register for that unit as if it were a lease in substitution for a previously registered lease.
+(3) If the record of title created under subsection (1) relates to a unit in respect of which there was, before the plan was deposited, a registered lease or licence, the provisions of section 95(3) to (5) of the Land Transfer Act 2017 apply to the record of title for that unit as if it were a lease in substitution for a previously registered lease.
-(4) The provisions of section 7(2) and (3) of the Joint Family Homes Act 1964 apply in every case where a computer register is created under subsection (1) in respect of a unit that was settled as a joint family home immediately before the deposit of the new unit plan relating to that unit.
+(4) The provisions of section 7(2) and (3) of the Joint Family Homes Act 1964 apply in every case where a record of title is created under subsection (1) in respect of a unit that was settled as a joint family home immediately before the deposit of the new unit plan relating to that unit.

 ## Part 5 — General provisions